LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 As a test, several further measurement runs are carried out, which achieved results for the sensor noise of *71$\mu$T* to *41$\mu$T* when averaging *100* to *1000* measured values.
 However, further measurement runs must be carried out to verify these results.

-In general post-processing of the measurements should, include temperature compensation with a separate temperature sensor, especially in the case of changing measurement conditions (e.g. movement of the sensor in the *B0* field).
+In general, post-processing of the measurements should, include temperature compensation with a separate temperature sensor, especially in the case of changing measurement conditions (e.g. movement of the sensor in the *B0* field).

 # Conclusion and Discussion